DreamSpoon/AMH2B/README.md

 Select the animated source rig and the MHX destination rig, so that the MHX rig is the active object.

-Press the 'AMH2B Bone Woven' button in the 3D Viewport -> Object menu.
+Press the 'AMH2B Bone Woven' button in the Tools -> AMH2B.

+Result: Animated rig is joined to MHX rig, and a 'stitching' process will copy-swap-and-parent animated bones into the MHX rig's bone setup.

 Important!
 Make sure your MHX rig has scale 1 in x/y/z, zero location, zero rotation - basically all transforms equal default.
 If your MHX rig already has location/rotation/scale, then re-locate/rotate/apply scale (with Apply Scale to Rig (!)) to set everything back to defaults.
 If the MHX rig has non-default location/rotation/scale then results are undefined.

-## 3) Ratchet Hold
+## 4) Ratchet Hold

 Idea of script:
 Easily keyframe movement of a walking/moving rig, by letting user select part of armature that should appear motionless (e.g. left leg stationary) while the rest of the armature moves about that part (e.g. right leg moving).